YourWaifuIsShip/Azur-Lane-Guides/readme.md

 ## Featured news and Changelog
 ```
+[06/01/2021]
+WELCOME TO THE TIERLESS GUIDES!
+We're back in action and slowly working our way through the backlog of stuff.
+The recent KMS event's units are all in and the modified skills have been updated where opportune.

 [20/07/2020]
 Added a couple usage notes on Zuikaku and Shoukaku.
 Also, we know PR3 have been released - and just like the others, we're waiting for people to start actually using them before passing definitive judgement.
 Have patience, it's not like you'll get any of these in a working state anytime soon anyway~